-From the very northern part, the Caspian Sea, to the southern part, in the islands of Persian Gulf, you get to experience one single thing: authentic beauty.
+From the very northern part, the Caspian Sea, to the southern part, in the islands of the Persian Gulf, you get to experience one single thing: authentic beauty.
 Iran’s geography and climate have made it a four-season country.
 That is why you get to choose whether to wander in the marvelous deserts of Iran or walk up the green rolling hills of the north.

 Iran is the 18th largest country in the world.
-So, no matter you enjoy walking on the hot sand dunes of the central deserts, swimming in the cool water of the Caspian Sea or climbing up the highest mountains of Iran, this marvelous country offers a wide range of landscapes in every season and every region.
+So, no matter you enjoy walking on the hot sand dunes of the central deserts, swimming in the cool water of the Caspian Sea, or climbing up the highest mountains of Iran, this marvelous country offers a wide range of landscapes in every season and every region.
 Iran has proven to be one of the top tourist attractions in the world and it can also be a great destination for trekkers.

 Iran Is Just a Big Desert!

-With no doubt, Iran is the place of natural beauty.
+With no doubt, Iran is a place of natural beauty.
 The interminable beauties of this country are both because of the existence of deserts along with the green lands and plains of rainbow-like flowers.
 Just with a simple search, you will see pictures and descriptions of how green this splendid country is.